-The XPS universal motion controller is a high performance, 8 axis machine that can drive a variety of motor types and execute complex motion through high speed Ethernet TCP/IP interface.
-Aside from its outstanding servo rate and triggering, the XPS is user friendly with its intuitive GUI and straightforward driver card installation.
-Because of its features, the XPS is suitable for both research and industrial applications.
+The 8 axis, high performace XPS universal motion controller drives a variety of motor types and execute complex motion through high speed Ethernet TCP/IP interface.
+Aside from its outstanding servo rate and triggering, the XPS is user friendly with its intuitive GUI and Plug-and-Play ESP technology.
+The powerful features of the XPS make it an excellent choice for both research and industrial applications.

 Refer to the Stage and Controller Compatibility Chart for a list of stages and the compatible controller and driver cards.

-The XPS incorporates pre-configured motion groups which can be user-definable to optimize the performance and simplify the use of advanced features like line-arc trajectories, splines, contouring, and complex PVT trajectories.
+The XPS incorporates pre-configured motion groups and user-definable motion groups to optimize the performance and simplify the use of advanced features like line-arc trajectories, splines, contouring, and complex PVT trajectories.
 These motion groups can be single axis positioners, spindles, gantry groups, XY groups, XYZ groups or multiple axis groups.
-This greatly improves process flow and error handling and provides a uniform structure for easy application development.
+The flexibility of grouping stages greatly improves process flow and error handling and provides a uniform structure for easy application development.

 An extensive set of compensation features are available to the user including backlash, linear error and error mapping in single, 2D, or 3D.
 All compensations are corrected dynamically at each servo cycle, updated at the rate of 8 kHz.
 This broad selection of options transforms the most basic positioner into a high performance device; thus increasing the accuracy and performance of any motion application culminating in more reliable results.